 In the recent past it was relatively difficult to declare a specialism in robotics or healthtech, because there simply weren’t a sufficient number of those kinds of companies out there to make that viable.
 This is beginning to change: today a particular fund might specialise in hardware, financial services, blockchain or AI.

 So, like any good startup, we are adapting to our environment.
-We’re ready to coalesce our diversity into three specific areas: money, industry and health.
+We’re ready to coalesce our diversity into three specific areas: money, health and deep tech.
 This new “pod” structure doesn’t just sharpen our focus, it fires up a predictive intent.
 The pods’ titles: Future of Health, Future of Money and Deep Tech, reflect this.

 These titles define our focus and point us in a particular direction.
 The Future of Health, for example, builds on our previous investments in digital health,